osjoberg/Sparsnas/Readme.md

 Features
 - Supports multiple IKEA Sparsnas sensors simultaneously.
-- Idles while not receiving packets which makes it use less resources.
+- Idles while not receiving packets which makes it use less CPU.
-- Can be used without recompiling the source.
+- Can be used directly from the command line without re-compiling the source code.
+- Interfaces the reciver directly throgh the RTL-SDR library.
-- Fixes an issue in the original code which does not take pulses per kWh into account
+- Fixes an issue in the original code which does not take pulses per kWh into account if anything else than 1000.

-Requires .net framework 5.0.
+Requires .NET Framework 5.0.

 ## Command line version
 Version 0.1 can be downloaded from here: